Oak setts installation guide

 Category 1 – Pedestrian and Light Traffic

-This category includes non-load bearing paving such as garden paths and domestic terraces which only receive foot traffic.
+This category includes non-load bearing paving such as garden paths and domestic traces which only receive foot traffic.
+A total excavation depth of 270mm is required to allow for the following base material method:

-Oak Sett – 70mm depth
+• Oak Sett - 70mm depth

 Category 2 – Light Vehicular Traffic

-This category includes light vehicular traffic such as cars and medium sized vans for access to roadways and driveways.
+This category includes light vehicular traffic such as cars and medium-sized vans for access road-ways and driveways.
+A total excavation depth of 320mm is required to allow for the following base material method:

-Oak Sett – 100mm depth
+•Oak Sett - 100mm depth

 Edge Restraints

-Under the traffic load, the paving is pushed sideways and requires an edge restraint to retain it to avoid loss of shape and load bearing capacity.
+Under the traffic load, the paving is pushed sideways and requires an edge restraint to retain it to avoid loss of shape and load-bearing capacity.
 There are numerous edge restraint methods and some of these are as follows:

 Drainage

-Where possible, rain water should be drained across the surface of the paving.
+Where possible, rainwater should be drained across the surface of the paving.
 To promote this and to avoid traffic hindrance from a layer of water on the surface of the paving, the paving should be installed on a gradient to shed water.
 Generally, paving is installed with a gradient sloping sideways so that the water will drain to and off the side as quickly as possible.
 For larger areas, such as square terraces, gullies should be installed.
 The surrounding paving should then slope towards the gullies or drainage channels that will then transfer the water into the drainage system.

 Pointing